Achievable logoAchievable logo

 Short-term notes

 General obligation (G.O.) and revenue bonds are generally long-term debt securities.
-Municipalities requiring short-term funding typically issue notes.
-These securities range in maturity between three months and three years.
-We’ll discuss the following in this section:
+When a municipality needs short-term funding, it typically issues notes.
+These securities usually mature in three months to three years.
+We’ll cover:

 • Anticipation notes, including: